marcoevang/camilladsp-setrate/README.md

 ```
 or reboot the system.
 ## Final notes
 Comments in the source code will, hopefully, help to understand the what and the how.
+If your _CamillaDSP_ configuration is big, you may need to change the `BUFLEN` value in the file `setrate.h`.